PTSD: National Center for PTSD

 Veterans Treatment Court

 Veterans Treatment Courts are based on the Drug Court and Mental Health Court models introduced in the 1990s (2).
-As in these models, the goal is to divert those with mental health issues from the traditional justice system and to give them treatment and tools for rehabilitation and readjustment.
-While each Veterans Treatment Court is part of a community's justice system, treatment courts often form partnerships with VA and with Veterans' organizations.
+As in these models, the goal is to divert those with mental health issues from the traditional criminal legal system and to give them treatment and tools for rehabilitation and readjustment.
+While each Veterans Treatment Court is part of a community's criminal legal system, treatment courts often form partnerships with VA and with Veterans' organizations.
 Since the first Veterans Treatment Court was established in 2008, the number of courts has been growing fast.
-By August, 2010, there were 41 Veterans Treatment Courts in the United States (2).
+There are now hundreds of Veterans Treatment Courts across the county (2).

 How Does a Veterans Treatment Court Work?

 A Veteran's participation in treatment court is voluntary.
-Veterans who choose to participate are assessed by a mental health professional, and their treatment needs are determined.
+Veterans who choose to participate are assessed by a mental health provider, and their treatment needs are determined.
 Most Veterans receive treatment through the Veterans Health Administration (VHA) network.
 While Veterans Treatment Court allows the Veteran to remain in the community, a judge regularly checks on progress while the Veteran is in treatment.
-If the Veteran fails to meet the requirements of the program - for example, fails drug screens or disobeys court orders - the Court will impose sanctions which may include community service, fines, jail time, or re-arrest back through the legal system.
+If the Veteran does not comply with the requirements of the program - for example, receives a positive result on a drug screen or does not adhere to court mandates- the Court will impose sanctions which may include community service, fines, jail time, or re-arrest back through the legal system.

 Veterans Justice Outreach

-To provide direct services to justice-involved Veterans, whether or not they live in a community that has a Veterans Treatment Court, VA has developed the Veterans Justice Outreach initiative (VJO).
-VA is committed to the principle that when mental illness plays a role in non-violent crimes committed by Veterans, both the Veteran and the community are better served by treating the Veteran's mental illness rather than incarcerating him or her (5-6).
+To provide direct services to Veterans who are involved in the criminal legal system -- whether or not they live in a community that has a Veterans Treatment Court -- VA has developed the Veterans Justice Outreach initiative (VJO).
+VA is committed to the principle that when mental illness plays a role in non-violent crimes committed by Veterans, both the Veteran and the community are better served by treating the mental illness rather than incarcerating the Veteran (5-6).
 Under VJO, each VA Medical Center has a designated justice outreach specialist.
-VJO specialists function as a link between VA, Veterans, and the local justice system.
-They serve both incarcerated Veterans and justice-involved Veterans who have not been incarcerated.
+VJO specialists function as a link between VA, Veterans, and the local criminal legal system.
+They serve both incarcerated Veterans as well as those involved in the criminal legal system who have not been incarcerated.

 Conclusion